 Lucas Stagg is The Junction Troubadour.
 A mainstay of the Toronto scene known for his stellar songwriting & honest vocal delivery, backed by soothing fingers on an old Gibson acoustic and intertwined with sugar sweet harmonica melodies.

-Based in the heart of Toronto's Junction, Stagg has toured endlessly and released a dozen albums over the past decade, each a reflection of his choice of the troubadour life.
+Based in the heart of Toronto's Junction, Stagg has toured endlessly and released over a dozen albums in the past two decades, each a reflection of his choice of the troubadour life.
 By turns confessional and narrative, the songs are presented in an unadorned performance style that throws their lyrical and melodic content into sharp relief.
 It's edgy and cartoony; country, blues and rock 'n' roll.

 Rod Nicholson - London Scene Magazine